aimeos/aimeos-docs/src/frontend/jsonapi/basics.md

     });
     ```

-This is return the texts associated to the products within the same request:
+This returns the texts associated with the products within the same request:

 ```json
 {